-This works very well with a Disney hotel especially the Grand Californian where you have direct access to Disney California Adventure.
-Park Hopper tickets really come into their own here and the price starts to get to the point it’s a no brainer.
+This works very well with a Disney hotel, especially the Grand Californian where you have direct access to Disney California Adventure.
+Park Hopper tickets really come into their own here and the price starts to get to the point it’s a no-brainer.

 Will, we see everything? – With Park hopper tickets if you want to you can cram in just about everything imaginable into three days.
-As with any trip to Disneyland you will miss seasonal attractions and there are always characters and little bits of detail you will miss but anything noteworthy will be ticked off and no major ride, attraction or meet and greet will be missed.
+As with any trip to Disneyland, you will miss seasonal attractions and there are always characters and little bits of detail you will miss but anything noteworthy will be ticked off and no major ride, attraction, or meet and greet will be missed.
 Most headline attractions will be ridden more than once.
-You really can’t ride Space mountain too many times.
+You really can’t ride Space Mountain too many times.

 Alternatively, if you are planning a slower-paced trip then while you will not get to see everything, with three whole days you are going to bag most things of note.
-Three days is a very long time to spend in, what are actually quite small parks.
+Three days is a very long time to spend in, which are actually quite small parks.

 One Major advantage of three days or more is the increased opportunities to try more dining options.
 With fewer days the temptation is to hit the fast-food options and just eat to satisfy hunger.
-With longer in the parks the options open up and you can try more specialized dining such as the Blue bayou or the Character meals.
+With longer in the parks the options open up and you can try more specialized dining such as the Blue Bayou or the Character meals.

-Tips – Any Ticket of 3 or more days include one Magic Morning where you get access to the Disneyland Park one hour before anyone else, apart from hotel guests who will also share this perk.
-This a great way of getting a few rides in while queues are really low, many simply walk-on’s or 5 mins.
+Tips – Any Ticket of 3 or more days includes one Magic Morning where you get access to Disneyland Park one hour before anyone else, apart from hotel guests who will also share this perk.
+This is a great way of getting a few rides in while queues are really low, many simply walk-on’s or 5 mins.
 You will also get to experience the park at its quietest.

-Remember Days are not consecutive so if you want a rest day where you do something else, or literally NOTHING to recover that is fine, your ticket will still be valid for any remaining days. (up to 13 Days)
+Remember Days are not consecutive so if you want a rest day where you do something else, or literally NOTHING to recover, that is fine, your ticket will still be valid for any remaining days. (up to 13 Days)

 More Days at Disneyland

-Tickets – We definitely prefer Park Hopper for this, however, the 1-Park Day tickets mean you can break up the parks so it feels like you are in a different place on different days not 4 or 5 whole days in the same place.
+Tickets – We definitely prefer Park Hopper for this, however, the 1-Park Day tickets mean you can break up the parks so it feels like you are in a different place on different days, not 4 or 5 whole days in the same place.

-- 4-Day Park Hopper – $350.95
+- 4-Day Park Hopper – $429.25

-- 5-Day Park Hopper – $364.95
+- 5-Day Park Hopper – $448.12

-- 4-Day 1 Park Per Day – $300.95
+- 4-Day 1 Park Per Day – $327.64

-- 5-Day 1 Park Per Day – $31.95
+- 5-Day 1 Park Per Day – $391.51

 We think the vast majority of people will have a dream trip with a 2-Day Park Hopper Ticket and this is our preferred option.
 We recently tried to cram everything in on a 1-day and this went well but it was a fairly quiet day and was a big rush and we found we did not have time for a lot of rides.
-We have been there and done that and missed nothing we regret but if it’s your first or possibly only visit one day is probably not enough, Unless you schedule is very hectic (Like our was) and you can only fit one day at Disneyland.
+We have been there and done that, and missed nothing we regret but if it’s your first or possibly only visit one day is probably not enough, Unless your schedule is very hectic (Like ours was) and you can only fit one day at Disneyland.
 Then it must be said we pack a lot of Disney into one day.

-Over on the East Coast in Florida 7-14 Day Passes are sold and people can really spend two weeks in the resort, but Disney world is just so much bigger and has so much more on offer, Disneyland is a far quainter, petite affair, as they say, good things come in small packages and the park is filled with charm and magic, but you only need 2 Days, 3 at the most to say you have seen it all!
+Over on the East Coast in Florida 7-14 Day Passes are sold and people can really spend two weeks in the resort, but Disney World is just so much bigger and has so much more on offer, Disneyland is a far quainter, petite affair, as they say, good things come in small packages and the park is filled with charm and magic, but you only need 2 Days, 3 at the most to say you have seen it all!

 Have Your Say